LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-differentialexpression/Differential_Expression.md

 markers.pbmc <- findMarkers(pbmc.sce, groups=pbmc.sce$ident)
 ```

-You can then choose one dataframe (in this sxample, corresponding to
+You can then choose one dataframe (in this example, corresponding to
 CD14+ Mono).
 This DataFrame contains log2-fold changes of expression in
 the chosen cluster over each other cluster as well as several statistics
 obtained by combining p-values across the pairwise comparisons involving